mgarythomas/mgarythomas.github.io/content/engineering/vibe-coding/index.md

 I can definitely say, that having worked a lot more with Windsurf recently I am finding that is currently the go to environment.
 Also, the integration with ChatGPT is proving to be very effective.

 “Vibe coding” is a growing practice where you lean into letting a coding agent do most of the heavy lifting while you focus on the architecture and features of your application.
 But effective vibe coding isn’t just about one-shot prompting, accepting all recommendations, and hoping for the best.
 It involves structuring your work, refining your prompts, and using frameworks that lead to cleaner, more efficient code.

+“Vibe coding,” coined by OpenAI cofounder Andrej Karpathy in February, describes giving AI prompts to write code.
+As Karpathy puts it, developers can “fully give in to the vibes” and “forget the code even exists.”

 I am struggling with the term Vibe Coding, but I will get over it!